treetrnk/flask_writer/README.md

 # pip install -r requirements.txt
 ```

+### Set Up Database

+Refer to your database's manual for this.
+Create a blank DB with a user that has full access to it.

 ### Set Environment Variables

 Next set the following environment variables, replacing the bracketed sections with data for your setup: